lely-industries/lely-core/doc/overview.md

 Callback functions in C typically have a user-provided void pointer as the last parameter.
 This can be used to allow, for example, C++ member functions to be called from C. lely/util/c_call.hpp contains a wrapper that allows any C++ callable to be used as a C callback function.
+See [doc/callback.md](@ref md_doc_callback) for a detailed description of the C and C++ callback interface.

 Other
 -----